theupdateframework/python-tuf/docs/CLI_EXAMPLES.md

 # CLI Usage Examples #

 This document contains a few examples of creating repositories with the CLI.
-The sections below correspond with a different example.
-Each section begins with an outline of the steps to be followed by the user.
+The sections below correspond with a different example, and each begins with an outline of the steps to be followed by the user.

 ## A basic example ##

 Steps:

 (1) initialize a repo.

 (2) delegate trust of target files to another role.